 tarot of the old path-page of swords

-In Traditional Tarot, there are no princesses, however, there were and are the androgynous figure of a page.
-This was because in the medieval misogynistic society of Christian moral control, women were considered to be of "Satan" and the cause of man's down fall in the Garden of Eden.
-Obviously this is nonsense, but it did succeed in destroying the matriarchal society and in keeping the women from owning property and voting.
+In Traditional Tarot, there are no princesses, however, there were and are the androgynous figures of a page.
+This was because in the medieval misogynistic society of Christian moral control, women were of "Satan" and the cause of man's down fall in the Garden of Eden.
+Obviously, this is nonsense, but it did succeed in destroying the matriarchal society and in keeping the women from owning property and voting.

 The Tarot of The Old Path-Page of Swords, shows a youth with a shy expression, holding a sword defensively as he glances over his shoulder.
 The mushrooms in his left hand symbolize suspicion.

 Hence, the character of this page is malicious and untrustworthy.

 The yellow uniform of this page, represents the element of air and the military cut of his clothing, suggests that this one belongs to some type of institution.

 Here we have a young boy or girl, brown eyed with dark hair, who is a young member or inmate of some institution, school, reformatory, or military establishment.